orb-lang/helm/doc/md/helm/zone.md

           zone.br == br and
           zone.bc == bc) then
-      -- If zone width is changing, clear caches of the contained Rainbuf -- Note that :set() is called to set zone.(tc,bc,tr,br) for the first time, -- so we only check for a change if there are previous values if zone.bc and zone.tc
+      -- If zone width is changing, clear caches of the contained Rainbuf -- Note that :setBounds() is called to set zone.(tc,bc,tr,br) for the first time, -- so we only check for a change if there are previous values if zone.bc and zone.tc
          and (bc - tc) ~= (zone.bc - zone.tc)